 a colorful image of the hoodoos and rocks of bryce canyon national park

 The “shot from above” photo is no doubt one of the first photos you’re likely to get, and perhaps even the photo you’re dreaming of most.
-However, as you’ll see in previous posts on Photographing in Canyon Country, there are some sensational photos as you descend into this stone labyrinth.
+However, as you’ll see in previous posts on Photographing in Canyon Country, there are plenty of sensational photos to take as you descend into this stone labyrinth as well.

 Best,